Hiking in France

 Be sure the check the main Hiking in Europe page for additional information and links.

 I hiked in France at least six times between 2000 and 2007, for at least two months per trip.
 I didn't take notes, so everything here is from memory or Internet research.
-I will probably not be returning to France in the near future, since I am now mostly interested in hiking in Spain for the three months I spend in Europe each year.
+I will probably not be returning to France in the near future, since I am now mostly interested in hiking in Spain and Bulgaria.
 However, I did enjoy hiking in France and recommend it highly.

 English is widely studied and spoken as a second language in France, but ordinary people in rural areas normally only speak French.
 Hiking in France without being able to speak and understand basic French will thus be frustrating.